slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *"Success lies in relentless execution of the basics."
 -- Leonardo da Vinci*
+> *"In nature there are neither rewards nor punishments, there are consequences."
+-- Robert G. Ingersoll*

+- the true measure of success is a calm nervous system.
+- success is a collection of well curated failures.
 -->

 > *"Success doesn’t come to you.
 You go to it."